-In 2021, Manchester Metropolitan University will open the North West’s first public poetry library.
+In 2021, Manchester Metropolitan University opened the North West’s first public poetry library.

 The mission of Manchester Poetry Library is to widen access to poetry and to support the creation and performance of new writing at every level from primary school to professional publication.

-The core collection of Manchester Poetry Library will consist of late 19th, 20th and 21st century poetry in English from around the world.
-We will stock journals, pamphlets, books, collections, anthologies, audio recordings, films, big press, little press, poetry for children, and poetry in translation.
-The library will also run events series, reading groups, workshops, performances and more.
+The core collection of Manchester Poetry Library consists of late 19th, 20th and 21st century poetry in English from around the world.
+They stock journals, pamphlets, books, collections, anthologies, audio recordings, films, big press, little press, poetry for children, and poetry in translation.
+The library also runs events, reading groups, workshops, performances and more.